RobertDresler/SwiftUINavigation/README.md

 ## Core Idea - `NavigationModel`

-In MV (Model-View) architecture, `Model` serves as the single source of truth and is also responsible for handling actions.
-This framework separates navigation and presentation state into two different models—one as you know it from `MV` (where you can use either `ObservableObject` or the `@Observable` macro), and a second, new model responsible for navigation called `NavigationModel`.
+In SwiftUI, State/Model/ViewModel serves as the single source of truth for the view's content.
+This framework separates the state of the navigation into separate model called `NavigationModel`.

 Think of it as a screen/module or what you might know as a coordinator.
 These `NavigationModel`s form a navigation graph.
 Each model stores its state within itself using `@Published` properties.
 This state is rendered using native SwiftUI mechanisms.
 When the state changes, navigation occurs.
-For example, when you change the `presentedModel`, the new `Model` is presented.
+For example, when you change the `presentedModel`, view for the new `presentedModel` is presented.
+This `NavigationModel` is also responsible for providing its screen's content in `body` which is then provided to view hierarchy by framework internally.

-It is recommended to store the classic view's `Model` inside the `NavigationModel`.
-This allows for a two-way binding between `Model` and `NavigationModel`—[see example below](#Explore-on-Your-Own).

-Here is a diagram explaining the relationships between `Model`, `NavigationModel`, child `NavigationModel`s, and `View`:
+Here is a diagram explaining the relationships when using `SwiftUINavigation` along with MVVM or MV architecture patterns

 ![](READMEAssets/relationships.png)